JuliaGPU/AMDGPU.jl/docs/src/index.md

     using Libdl
     Libdl.dlopen("/opt/rocm/hsa/lib/libhsa-runtime64.so.1")
     ```

-- `ld.lld` should be in your `PATH`.

-- For better experience use whatever Linux kernel
-    is officially supported by ROCm stack.

 Once all of this is setup properly, you should be able to do `using AMDGPU`
 successfully.